snap-one/docs-driverworks-proxyprotocol/source/includes/88_security_partition_conditionals/_1-SECURITYSYSTEMCONTROLLERPARTITIONCONDITIONALS.md

 | --- | --- |
 | == | equal |
 | != | not equal |
 | ARM STATE | One of the possible arm states listed in the `arm_states` configuration entry.
+These values are defined in the partition driver’s capabilities XML.
+See [arm_states][1] for more information.

 `IS_ALARM`
 Returns true if the current state is ALARM.